StuckiSimon/strahl/website/docs/tutorial-basic.md

 console.log(model);
 ```

 That's it!
-Now you're ready to start path tracing.
+You're ready to start path tracing.

 ### Initialize `strahl`

-To start tracing, we'll have to configure the model and the camera settings.
+To start tracing, we'll have to configure the model and camera settings.

 ```ts title="main.js"
 // diff-remove